Chandeni: Geography

+There is a small hillock on the southern outskirts of Chandeni.
+A defunct canal passes through the village in North-South direction.
+The road transport to district headquarter in Charkhi dadri may be taken either through Badhwana via Bijna & Java, or through Jhojhu via Ramalwas & Kaliana.
+A temple on West of the village, Sadhana, is considered sacrosanct by the locals.

 Demography

 As of the 2011 Census of India, the village had 551 households with a total population of 2,635 of which 1,365 were male and 1,270 female.

 Most of the people here are from the Jat community.
 Due to large number of Sangwan people residing in nearby area, the major portion of the population has become Sangwans.
 About 90% of people here are Sangwan and Ahlawat and 10% homes belong to Grewal.
 Most of the people do not live in the mainland of village, but on the outskirts and the cultivated land of the village.
 This brings a decline in the population of Chandeni.